 Background & Purpose

-Please note that for the remainder of FY21 (through June 30, 2021), JDRF will not accept new project concept proposals.
-We regret any inconvenience this may cause, and encourage you to check back later in the year for updates on our plans for FY22.
+Please note that JDRF is currently unable to accept new project concept proposals.
+We regret any inconvenience this may cause, and encourage you to continue to check this page for updates.
 Please contact firstname.lastname@example.org with any questions.

 CLICK HERE for the complete Strategic Research Agreement Mechanism Description

 JDRF’s Strategic Research Agreements provide research funding for single or multiple investigators to address critical gaps and challenges and potential breakthroughs in Type 1 diabetes research.
 The Strategic Research Agreement is a partnership between Investigator(s) and JDRF Scientists to help address roadblocks and accelerate JDRF’s mission through support of cutting-edge scientific investigation.
 Further, this mechanism embodies cooperative development of a research plan, interim quarterly reporting on milestones and interaction with JDRF scientists prior to and during the award period.
 The budget and duration of funding are variable and continued funding is based on satisfactory effort and quarterly progress on milestones.
 Submission of an application requires permission from JDRF and is initiated with a Project Concept submitted to the JDRF Project Concept Call in RMS360

 Successful Project Concept applicants will be contacted for further project development by JDRF personnel.